DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 What Is A Protagonist?

-Merriam Webster defines a protagonist as “the principal character in a literary work,” while defining an antagonist as “one that contends with or opposes another.”
+Merriam Webster defines a protagonist as “the principal character in a literary work,” defining an antagonist as “one that contends with or opposes another.”

 As the principal character, the protagonist moves the story forward.
 He is the hero (fx Luke Skywalker from Star Wars (1977)), anti-hero (fx Michael Corleone from The Godfather (1972)) of our story, or the villain (fx Hannibal Lecter in Hannibal (2001)).

 Antagonistic forces are things the protagonist must battle.
 However, they do not necessarily have to be people.
-A protagonist is a character with a character arc over the duration of a story who combats with and often overcomes antagonistic forces.

-In writing and dissecting movies, it’s important to ask yourself what the character arcs are.
-Who is the character that is changing the most, learning, and growing over the duration of the film?
+In writing and dissecting movies, you must ask yourself what the character arcs are.
+Who is the character that is changing the most, learning, and growing throughout the film?

-Our (anti-)hero may win the fight, but if they’ve not grown or changed, then they’re not the protagonist (or at least not a very good one).
+Our (anti-)hero may win the fight, but if they’ve not grown or changed, they’re not the protagonist (or at least not a very good one).

 What Is A Main Character?

 This brings us to the main character.
 The main character experiences the plot or the story of the protagonist.
-As the audience, we experience the protagonist’s arc through the eyes of the main character(s).
+As the audience, we share the protagonist’s arc through the eyes of the main character(s).

 Because of this, the main character might come off as ‘the person the movie is about,” though this is an incomplete distinction.